 With each year that passes, the conference continues to grow in popularity.
 What started as a robotics competition for the high school level has expanded to include middle school-age children.
 Ultimately, the goal is to develop the conference to include children as young as third grade.
 Introducing students to STEAM early in their education will foster interest in STEAM-based careers and help students identify as scientists, engineers, and technologists with authentic, real-world experiential learning.
 Not only did younger children participate this year, but more girls were involved in individual and team competitions, reflecting the efforts of MDCPS to have more young girls interested in STEAM.

 UDT is a proud sponsor of Digicon and MDCPS, and strives to be an effective partner in fostering the STEAM curriculum.
-For more information on UDT and their educational programs, please visit our site.
+For more information on UDT and their educational programs, get in touch by clicking below.